This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Pour the batter into the prepared bundt pan and bake at 350°F for 40-45 minutes, keeping a careful eye on the baking during the last few minutes.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, the cake is done.

 - Remove from the oven and place on a cooling rack, and after 5 minutes, run a knife around the outside edge of your cake and in the center to release it from the sides of the pan.
 Turn it out onto a plate or cooling rack.
 Allow to cool completely.

-- To make macerated berries: combine all the berries and toss with the sugar, vanilla and lemon extract.
+- Combine all the berries and toss them with the sugar, vanilla extract, and lemon juice.
 Allow to sit for at least 10 minutes, the longer the better until the berries release their juice.
-Serve with berries and a traditional whipped cream or prepare the sour cream whipped cream.
+Serve with berries and traditional whipped cream or prepare the sour cream whipped cream.

-- For the whipped cream: First place the metal mixing bowl in the freezer for 5 minutes to chill.
-Pour the heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream on medium-high speed until the cream starts to thicken.
+- First place the metal mixing bowl in the freezer for 5 minutes to chill.
+Pour the heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream at medium-high speed until the cream starts to thicken.
 Add the sour cream and vanilla and continue beating until stiff peaks form.